chriscanipe/Data-Vis-Spring-2015/README.md

 # Data-Vis-Spring-2015

 ##### About the course:
-Over these 8 weeks, we’re going to explore tools and principles that help us visualize data and tell stories for the web.
+We’re going to explore tools and principles that help us visualize data and tell stories for the web.
 There are a lot of ways to skin the proverbial cat, but we’re going to focus on basic JavaScript programming, everyday data formatting and visualization techniques that leverage modern libraries.
+At the end of 8 weeks you’ll be expected to produce a reporting project that tells an interactive story using data.

 ##### Course goals:
 * Learn how to make things for the web using HTML, CSS and JavaScript